 Create the perfect profile

 As a job seeker, an impressive LinkedIn profile is priceless.
-Use this space to describe all of your experience and abilities.
+Use this space to describe all your experience and abilities.
 Take the time to make sure your profile’s complete, compelling and typo-free.

 Include a snappy summary